XTTraining/Web-201/108650_Angeera/Readme.md

 +Taste Onway

-+The application has been built using HTML5, SASS, ES6, npm
++The application has been built using HTML5, SASS, ES6, npm, Firebase

 +Loads a reponsive application with food categories, filters base on food type and categories, search foods